 Trust is essential.
 Micro-management destroys trust and motivation.
+We see micro-management as a sign of an anxious leader (though that's not the only cause).
 Let them run their own show as much as you can.

 Won't they skive off?
 Not if you choose the right people.
 Agree firm, reasonable deadlines and always ensure that they feel they are part of the team.